AJ23233/Generate_Documents/README.md

 > Framework : Flask

-> Storage : File storage ( Can be switched to database with modifications )
+> Storage : PostgreSQL, File storage (.xlsx)

-> Python Packages used : flask, connexion, pandas, docxtpl, docx2pdf, zipfile
+> Python Packages used : SQLAlchemy, Connexion, Pandas, Docxtpl, Docx2pdf, Zipfile, Swagger

 <br>
 Here are the some steps for user to follow :